yuki-koyama/rbf-interpolator/README.md

 # What's this?

-This is an implementation of RBF interpolation.
-Given some centroids, this program can calculate their weights for interpolation.
-It also supports a simple "regularization".
+This is an implementation of RBF (radial basis function) interpolation.
+Given some centroids, this program calculates their "weights" for enabling interpolation.
+It also supports a simple regularization, which is useful for avoiding overfitting with noisy data.

 # Files

-## Main Class
+## Main codes

 * RBFInterpolator/Interpolator/interpolator.h
 * RBFInterpolator/Interpolator/interpolator.cpp

-These are the core implementation of RBF interpolation function.

 ## Others